 If the Tribal Campus opens at 10:00 am, our school will also open at 10:00 am.
-Our teachers will attempt to arrive a few minutes early, but they may not be available to receive your children until 10:00 am.
-Buses will be on a 2 hour delay.
+Our teachers will not be available to receive your children until 10:00 am so please communicate with your supervisor.
+Buses will be on a 3 hour delay (this is to prevent bus drivers from starting their route and then finding out that the campus has changed from delayed opening to closed for the day).